corrode/corrode.github.io/content/blog/rust-cpp-interop/index.md

-    "[Rust in Production: Rust for Linux Live with Alice Ryhl and Greg Kroah-Hartman](/podcast/s06e04-rust4linux/): the episode where Alice makes the case that interop, not rewrites, is how Rust wins", "[Rust in Production: Microsoft with Victor Ciura](/podcast/s04e01-microsoft/): our episode on what large-scale Rust/C++ interop looks like inside Microsoft", "[Rust has three reference types!](https://ssbr.xyz/blog/rust-has-three-reference-types/): the Crubit team on why `&T`, `&mut T`, and `Pin<&mut T>` aren't enough at the boundary", ]
+    "[Rust in Production: Rust for Linux Live with Alice Ryhl and Greg Kroah-Hartman](/podcast/s06e04-rust4linux/): the episode where Alice makes the case that interop, not rewrites, is how Rust wins", "[Rust in Production: Microsoft with Victor Ciura](/podcast/s04e01-microsoft/): our episode on what large-scale Rust/C++ interop looks like inside Microsoft", "[Rust has three reference types!](https://ssbr.xyz/blog/rust-has-three-reference-types/): the Crubit team on why `&T`, `&mut T`, and `Pin<&mut T>` aren't enough at the boundary", "[How we interfaced single-threaded C++ with multi-threaded Rust](https://antithesis.com/blog/2026/rust_cpp/): Antithesis's deep dive on `MainThreadToken`, `SendWrapper`, and the C++ `ref_ptr` segfault that started it all", "[FFI optimizations and benchmarking](https://godot-rust.github.io/dev/ffi-optimizations-benchmarking/): the godot-rust team measures FFI overhead at single-digit nanoseconds and dispels the \"FFI is slow\" myth", "[Rust on Android \u2014 Lessons from the Edge](https://greptime.com/blogs/2025-04-14-rust-in-android-edge-based-practice): GreptimeDB on stripped binaries, split debug info, and reconstructing readable panic backtraces in production", "[Actors and Factories in Rust (RustConf 2024)](https://2024.rustconf.com/schedule#actors-and-factories-in-rust-distributed-processing-overload-protection): a real-world account of bridging Folly's C++ executors and futures with Tokio", "[`cxx-async`](https://github.com/pcwalton/cxx-async): Patrick Walton's companion crate that maps Rust `Future`s to C++20 awaitables \u2014 the closest thing to a turnkey async-FFI solution today", "[Rust async is colored, and that's not a big deal](https://morestina.net/blog/1686/rust-async-is-colored): the clearest explanation of why bridging two async runtimes is fundamentally harder than bridging two type systems", "[Cancelling async Rust](https://sunshowers.io/posts/cancelling-async-rust/) and [Mutex without lock, Queue without push](https://cliffle.com/blog/lilos-cancel-safety/): the two essential reads on cancel safety before you design any async boundary", "[C++ Migration Strategies (Oxidize 2024)](https://www.youtube.com/watch?v=Je2wIns8x80): Til Adam (KDAB) and Florian Gilcher (Ferrous Systems) on what actually works when you ship Rust into a C++ codebase \u2014 the best single overview talk on this topic", ]
 +++